Hitting Reset – a case for local leadership

 - a recalibration of the third era of the welfare state to reflect demographic pinch points and modern societal expectations and norms.

-In seeking answers, we will seek answers to the following questions
+In seeking a place-based response, we will seek answers to the following questions

 - What would make a strong case for a fundamental rethink of central-local relations in the immediate aftermath of the United Kingdom’s exit from the European Union?